trier257/ExData_Plotting1/README.md

 ## Project 1: 4 Plots
 4 Plots in 4 R files with 4 PNGs.

-### Before Running the Code
+### Running the Code
-* Before running this code, the project datafile needs to be downloaded and unzipped into the current working directory.
+* Before running this code, the project datafile needs to be downloaded and unzipped into a directory.
+* To run a program, open R, set the working directory to where the unzipped file is, and source the code file (R console).
+* The plot is created in the current working directory.

 ### Plot 1
 This plot is created with the R script plot1.R.
 This script will read in the entire datafile, combine dates and times into one date-time field and then subset the dataset to just the dates of interest, namely Feb.
 1 - 2, 2007.
 The a histogram is created with the Global Active Power column and saved to a 480x480 PNG file.
+The background of this plot and the others is kept transparent to match the professor's example.

 ### Plot 2
 This plot is created with plot2.R, which uses the same reading, date handling, and subsetting code as plot1.R.
 Here a line plot is created by setting type="l" in the plot command.
 The assignment plot example has no title and no X-axis label, which is replicated in this plot.

+### Plot 3
+The R code in plot3.R creates this plot, again using the same reading, date handling and subsetting as plot1.R.
+A single plot with the 3 sub-metering data lines is created by adding lines to the starting plot with the first line.
+This plot also has no title or x-axis label.

 ## Introductions For Assignment
 These are the original assignment instructions for project 1, kept for reference purposes.
+The original figures in the figures subdirectory are the originals.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine